Roboy/scientio/README.md

 ## Dependencies

+__ScientIO requires at least Python 3.7, since it makes excessive use of [PEP 560](https://docs.python.org/3/whatsnew/3.7.html#whatsnew37-pep560) (core support for typing module and generic types).__

 To use ScientIO, you will need to have one of it's supported back-ends installed.
 Currently, the only supported back-end is Neo4j, which may be run in a number of ways
 (if you don't have a remote instance available).
 We recommend simply running it through docker - like this: